 Well, it’s a relative of rice.
 It’s a grass that grows naturally in freshwater marshes.
 Three of the four known strains of wild rice are native to North America.
 Although it isn’t truly rice, it’s called rice because of the fact that it looks and cooks like rice.
 But unlike white rice, which offers little nutrition, wild rice offers an incredible number of health benefits.

-And then there’s almonds.
+And then there are almonds.
 Like all nuts, almonds are proven beneficial to testosterone production.
 They’re also a good source of protein.
 Discover all the aphrodisiac benefits of almonds.

 And then there’s the butter.
 What would a brown rice pilaf be without plenty of butter to add the richness that brings all the ingredients together?
+(Be sure to use unsalted butter so that you can add seasoning to your taste later.)
 It may not be an aphrodisiac but it is one of those ingredients that almost guarantees an indulgent dish.
 Enjoy!
-It’s the Holidays!

 Wild & Brown Rice Pilaf with Pomegranate and Toasted Almonds